Princeton Prosody Archive documentation¶

 Note that python unit tests access a test server over HTTP, and therefore expect static files to be compiled – see “Frontend development setup” above for how to do this.

-In a CI context, we instead use a webpack-stats.json
+In a CI context, we use a fake webpack loader backend that ignores missing assets.

 npm test